AbsaOSS/spline/index.md

 # Motivation
-Spline aims to fill a big gap within [Apache Hadoop](http://hadoop.apache.org/) ecosystem.
+Spline aims to fill a big gap within the [Apache Hadoop](http://hadoop.apache.org/) ecosystem.
 Spark jobs shouldn't be treated only as magic black boxes; people should be able to understand what happens with their data.
 Our main focus is to solve the following particular problems: